 The Father of the Video Game: The Ralph Baer Prototypes and Electronic GamesBiography

-Ralph Baer was born March 8, 1922 in Germany, a dangerous time and place for Jewish children and their families.
+Ralph Baer was born March 8, 1922, in Germany—a dangerous time and place for Jewish children and their families.
 Baer faced increasing anti-Semitism growing up.
-The Nuremberg Laws—a series of highly repressive measures passed in 1935 that deprived German Jews of their political and social freedom—forced him to leave school at age 13, though he pursued his studies on his own.
+The Nuremberg Laws—a series of highly repressive measures passed in 1935 that deprived German Jews of political and social freedom—forced him to leave school at age thirteen, though he pursued his studies on his own.

 In 1966, Baer had an epiphany while waiting at a bus stop.
 He remembered how, as a new graduate in 1951, he had proposed to the television company that employed him that they should build games into their brand of television sets to differentiate them from those of their competitors.
 The proposal was rejected, but, fifteen years later, Baer realized that the idea still had merit.
 By the 1960s, millions of Americans had invested in televisions for their homes, which meant that there was already a large potential market for a product that would allow them to interact with their television sets.

 The next morning at work, Baer wrote a detailed four-page memo specifying his ideas, and how they could be applied, to convince his company to support a modest research and development project.
 Baer, in an oral history interview that can be found at the National Museum of American History’s Archive Center, recalled that “what stands out is the intent.
 I’m in a military electronics company and I’m starting to write a document—it’s a disclosure—saying to myself, ‘How do I write this?
 This has nothing to do with anything!
 I don’t want anybody who reads this to get turned off.’
 So, I made it sound like it applied to whatever the hell it was I was supposed to be doing.
 So the first thing I don’t do is call it a toy.
 But I can call it gaming.”
 Gaming was a term regularly used in the military and gave the project the appearance of being within the company’s scope of interest